LaRI: Layered Ray Intersections for Single-view 3D Geometric Reasoning: Introduction

 \section{Introduction}

 The natural world comprises complex 3D structures, with scenes and objects partially occluded from direct view.
-Nevertheless, humans excel at inferring unseen structures from available visual cues, enabling long-range navigation, collision avoidance, and effective interactions, crucial to robotics~\cite{geiger2012we} and virtual reality~\cite{engel2023project} applications.
-However, replicating this high-level reasoning in machines remains challenging.
-Conventional methods, such as depth estimation~\cite{yin2023metric3d,hu2024metric3d, bochkovskii2024depth,li2023learning}, only reconstruct observed surfaces while omitting the unseen geometry.
+Nevertheless, humans excel at inferring unseen structures from available visual cues, enabling long-range navigation, collision avoidance, and interaction with environments.
+While replicating this ability to scene perception~\citep{geiger2012we}, virtual reality~\citep{engel2023project}, and robotics~\citep{mohammadi20233dsgrasp} is appealing, conventional methods such as depth estimation models~\citep{yin2023metric3d,hu2024metric3d, bochkovskii2024depth,li2023learning}, only reconstruct observable surfaces while omitting the unseen geometry.

-Several methods try to address this challenge by considering alternative representations or iterative schemes.
-Prior works~\cite{wu2017marrnet,xu2019disn,choy20163d,fan2017point} perform single-view 3D reconstruction only on simple shapes~\cite{chang2015shapenet} with limited diversity.
-While recent approaches resort to multi-view diffusion models~\cite{liu2023zero,shi2023zero123++} and high-dimensional latent representations~\cite{hong2023lrm,tang2024lgm,xu2024grm}, they yield view-unaligned predictions, require complicated post-processing, and are often limited by large computation budgets~\cite{liu2023zero,xiang2024structured,pooledreamfusion}, which hinders them from modeling larger scenes.
-Other methods perform multiple network inferences conditioned on virtual poses~\cite{wang2025continuous,yu2024wonderworld,yu2024wonderjourney}, relying on estimated masks~\cite{li2024amodal} or querying by coordinates with neural radiance fields~\cite{li2024know, wimbauer2023behind}.
-However, their results depend on assumed conditions or require extensive human intervention with efficiency bottlenecks.
-To date, present representations for reasoning about unseen surfaces usually (1) face computation bottlenecks, (2) require complicated human intervention, or (3) lead to misaligned coordinates \wrt the real world.
+Several methods that perceive occluded environments feature individual advantages and limitations.
+Prior works~\cite{wu2017marrnet,xu2019disn,choy20163d,fan2017point} perform single-view 3D reconstruction on object shapes~\citep{chang2015shapenet}, and were later enhanced by diffusion models~\citep{liu2023zero,shi2023zero123++,hu2024x} and high-dimensional latent representations~\citep{hong2023lrm,tang2024lgm,xu2024grm}.
+Despite high-quality results, these models typically focus on (multiple) instance-level generation, without evaluating scene-level reconstruction that includes backgrounds.
+Another line of research addresses scene-level reconstruction using NeRF-based 3D point querying~\citep{kulkarni2022directed,li2024know}, human-interactive segmentations~\citep{li2024amodal}, or querying with additional virtual poses~\citep{wang2025continuous,shin20193d,duisterhof2025rayst3r}.
+However, these methods are limited by computation due to multiple queries and often rely on additional inputs that are sometimes unavailable.
+Though novel-view synthesis approaches have shown promising results in rendering images from occluded views~\citep{szymanowicz2024splatter,szymanowicz2025flash3d,shih20203d}, they mainly focus on photorealism instead of 3D geometric quality.
+In light of these limitations, we consider a new model that \textit{simultaneously adapts to object and scene tasks, being simple and efficient, while staying dedicated to 3D accuracy}.